cristian-5/Spin/Documentation/Functions.md

 Classes are always passed and returned by reference in functions and procedures.
 You can use the assignment operator to make copies.
-Basic Types are always passed by copy in functions and procedures.
+Basic types are always passed by copy in functions and procedures.
 Strings and Complex numbers are always passed by reference.